-6.5 CROSS CORRELATIONS (AVERAGES) vs. FREQUENCY OFFSET
+6.8 CROSS CORRELATIONS (AVERAGES) vs. FREQUENCY OFFSET

-Holzworth HA7062D Phase Noise Analyzers employ fully real time data acquisition across the entire measurement bandwidth.
-Therefore, it is only necessary to specify the number of cross correlations for the frequency band which requires the greatest amount of physical measurement time (i.e. the lowest frequency offset to be measured).
+Holzworth HA7062C Phase Noise Analyzers employ fully real time data acquisition across the entire measurement bandwidth.
+Therefore it is only necessary to specify the number of cross correlations for the frequency band which requires the greatest amount of physical measurement time (i.e. the lowest frequency to be measured).

-In the amount of time physically required to measure the lowest frequency offset the instrument will automatically perform as many cross correlations as possible in every frequency band further from the carrier with zero increase in measurement speed.
+In the amount of time physically required to measure the lowest frequency the instrument will automatically perform as many cross correlations as possible in every frequency band further from the carrier with zero increase in measurement time.